devconcept/multer-gridfs-storage/README.md

  - error: The streaming error
  - conf: The failed file configuration

-> Note:

-> Previously this event was named `error` which seemed to be the most logical choice but unfortunately this introduces a problem:

-> In node.js `error` events are special and crash the process if an error is emitted and there is no `error` listener attached.
+> Previously this event was named `error` but in Node `error` events are special and crash the process if one is emitted and there is no listener attached.
 You could choose to handle errors in an [express middleware][error-handling] forcing you to set an empty `error` listener to avoid crashing.

-> To simplify the issue this event was renamed to allow you to choose the best way to handle storage errors.
+To simplify the issue this event was renamed to allow you to choose the best way to handle storage errors.

 #### Event: `'dbError'`